Daohub-io/cap9/docs/Whitepaper.md

 4. The kernel instance checks that itself is the original caller and if so, calls the kernel library for processing.

+So we have established that a Beaker instance has to accept two types of
+transactions:

+- A system call, which will come from an executing procedure that the kernel itself called earlier.
+- An external transaction from an address associated with a user.
+This is what will trigger whatever actions the designer of the system has chosen to implement.

+We have covered above how system calls are secured by only accepting system calls from the procedures owned by kernel (we will cover permissions and capabilities later), but we must also establish a procedure for external transactions.

+In order to allow maximum user freedom, rather than try and interpret and control a format for external messages, this is left entirely to the design of the user.
+As part of the kernel's initial setup, it will have a procedure which is designated as the "entry" procedure.
+This entry procedure is created (and updated if need be) by the user, and executes as a normal procedure.
+When the kernel instance receives an external transaction from another Ethereum address, it simply forwards the message data to the entry procedure.

+#### The Entry Procedure

+While it is completely up to the user to specify how the entry procedure works, here are some examples for how such a procedure might be implemented.

+Imagine a system that has many users.
+These users are people with Ethereum addresses that participate in an organtisation that is described by our system.
+When they choose, they are able to execute one of the functions of this organisation by sending a transaction to our system.
+Each of these users has different levels of authority, and therefore we need some way to be certain that only the users that we specify can execute some of the more restricted function of the organisation of the system.

+Whenever one of these transactions reaches the kernel, it is passed directly to user code, no questions asked.
+It is up to our entry procedure to decide what should happen.
+Let's say our kernel receives a message which requests that the "deleteMember" function be executed to delete a certain member from the organisation.
+This message will be passed on to the entry procedure, and it is up to the entry procedure to execute that function.

+However, as our entry procedure can be programmed by us, it can run some logic to restrict this rather dangerous function.
+In this example, our entry procedure will check the user's address against a list of known administrators and determine if they are permitted to execute this procedure.
+If they are not, the entry procedure can simply reject that message and rever the transaction.

+#### Auditabilty and the Principle of Least Privelege

+It may seem like no great gain to implement all of this additional complexity, when in the end we simply pass the transaction to a user defined contract that still needs to make all the same logic decisions and is subject to the same risks and issues as any Ethereum contracts.
+Where the operating system model improves this status quo is in isolation.
+Just as when running Linux it would be possible to run everything as root, so too in Beaker would it be possible to run everything in the entry procedure and have little to no benefit.
+What this has allowed us to do is to isolate the highest risk portion of our code to this entry procedure, which ideally should be kept as small and as robust as possible.

+As everywhere in computing, the princple of least privelege applies here, and once the entry procedure has made a determination of the level of privelege require it should pass control to more specialised more restriced procedure that can then implement large amounts of logic without the risk of accidentally (or maliciously) executing some of the more dangerous functions of the system.

 ## Security Model

 *This section builds on the operating system concepts and adds the security functionality via capabilities.*

+Above we established two critical components of Beaker: introspection via system calls, and using this to achieve the principle of least privilege.

+When you create a process on Linux system, that process comes with restrictions (usually determined by the user it is run as).
+Even if the code in that process asks to do something outside of what it is permitted to do, the operating system will refuse to service that system call, and the process will therefore not be able to escape its restricted box.

+These restrictions do not generally exist *within* programs.
+It is not possible in most programming languages to import a library or module and say to the "my program sends packets over the network, and must have permission to do so, but this section of code coming from this library should not be able to".
+This is the state of Ethereum security currently.
+Everything is built as a single program, without internal security boundaries (the new `STATICCALL` opcode is on attempt to implement this).

+However, now that we have established an operating system with system calls, we now have that point of control over the contracts running on our system, and we can craft policies to allow or deny any action that interacts with the rest of the system.
+Beaker provides a system whereby system calls from procedures can be rejected outright based on a policy set by the owner of the system.

+In our example above, perhaps the entry procedure contains only a very simple block of logic which says that if the sender is one of the administrators, the received message is passed to another procedure which handles administrator actions, while all other senders are passed to another procedure which handles general members and unknown senders.
+This is a good example of the principle of least privilege.
+If there is a bug in the code that checks which administrators can delete users and under what conditions, that bug can only be triggered by administrators.
+All other senders are immediately siphoned off to the general member procedure.
+This significantly reduces the risk for both mistakes and malicious actions.

+If there is a mistake in the general member procedure, this is now less critical as the operating system will prevent it from interacting with the critical parts of the system, and so actions like deleting a user are prevented by the policies of the system.

+This leaves on piece of code that has full power and could potentially do anything if it failed: the entry procedure.
+Now, however, the high risk code that has all of this power is limited to a few lines of code that simply direct different users' messages to different parts of the system.
+This is a small piece of logic that can be much more easily verified.

 ### Capability Based Security and Their Advantages